 Yes, at this time we are planning to provide double-occupancy residence hall housing on campus.

 A food allowance is provided to be used for meals at dining facilities on campus.

-UM-SMART Fellows working in a lab receive a stipend of $4,400.
+UM-SMART Fellows working in a lab receive a stipend of $4,700.
 The stipend is paid in three payments over the course of the 10-week program.
-Due to the uncertain nature of the COVID-19 pandemic, the status of the program and stipend is currently tentative.

 Each year we accept about 8 UM-SMART fellows.

 The UM-SMART Program Director assigns labs and mentors based on research interest, availability, and mentoring expertise.